Virginia Labor Laws Guide

 Background checks are allowed for all employers (but not required for all occupations) and are subject to the federal Fair Credit Reporting Act.

-This act regulates the collection, accuracy, and distribution of information in the Consumer Financial Protection Bureau — all employers must ensure they adhere to those requirements.
+This act regulates the collection, accuracy, and distribution of information by the Consumer Financial Protection Bureau — all employers must ensure they adhere to those requirements.

-Here’s the full list of positions that do require background checks in Virginia:
+Here’s the full list of positions that require background checks in Virginia:

 Credit and investigative check laws